Introduction To Barcodes

 Barcodes for Retail Products

-- Barcodes are used on retail products to help retailers.
+- Retail products require barcodes to assist retailers.
 1

-- EAN13 – 13 digit barcodes used in most countries outside the USA and Canada – can be used on products worldwide.
+- EAN13 – 13 digit barcodes used in the majority of countries outside the USA and Canada – can be used on products worldwide.

-- EAN8 – a smaller barcode intended for VERY SMALL products – difficult to obtain and only available from GS1.
+- EAN8 – a smaller barcode made specifically for VERY SMALL products – difficult to obtain and only available from GS1.
 3

-- UPC (also called UPC-A) – 12 digit barcodes commonly used in the USA and Canada, but can be used on products worldwide.
+- UPC (also known as UPC-A) – 12 digit barcodes commonly used in the USA and Canada, but can be used on products worldwide.

-- All legal retail barcodes (including ours) originate from GS1.
+- All legal retail barcodes (including ours) are sourced from from GS1.

 - Barcode numbers are globally unique numbers and protected

-- The bars of the barcode ONLY encode the number shown under the bars.
-Scanning the bars is just a quick way to enter the barcode number into a retailers computer system, so that the product information, pricing etc shows up at the checkout.
+- ONLY the number shown under the bars is encoded onto the bars.
+This is purely a fast way for retailers to enter the barcode number into their computer system, so that all the relevant product information (such price) shows up at the checkout.

-- When a retailer first receives your product, they will scan the barcode or type the barcode number into their computer system.
-They will also enter other product information eg product name, description, retail price, supplier etc. After this, when the barcode is scanned at the checkout, the correct information will be displayed.
+- Retailers will scan the barcode orentertype the barcode number into their computer system when they first receive the product.
+Other product information will also be entered at this stage, such as product name, description, retail price, supplier etc. Thereafter, whenever the barcode is scanned at the checkout, all the relevant information will appear.
 7

-- You need a different barcode number for each unique product – and then you can sell thousands or millions of the same product with the same barcode number on it.
+- Every different product requires a different barcode – then any quantity of same product can be sold with the same barcode number on it.

-- Colour and size variations or products each need a different barcode number.
+- Product differences such as size or colour will each need a different barcode number.
 8

-- Barcode numbers say NOTHING about the country of origin of the product or the company.
+- The country of origin of the product or the company is not reflected on the barcode number itself.
 10

 Barcodes for Cartons

-- Barcodes can be used for cartons containing retail products.
-These cartons are used for shipping and storage.
+- Barcodes for cartons with retail products can also be supplied.
+Cartons are typically for shipping and storage.

-- These barcodes are larger size than retail barcodes, and should have a heavy horizontal line top and bottom.
-You can also print the bearer bars vertically at the ends if you wish.
+- Carton barcodes are much bigger than retail barcodes, and contain a heavy horizontal line top and bottom.
+If you want, you can also vertically print the bearer bars at the end.
 13

-- QR codes are square barcodes that look a bit like a maze.
+- QR codes are square shaped barcodes that look a bit like a maze.

-- QR codes can be used on retail products, BUT the product will ALSO need a retail barcode on it.
+- Whilst QR codes can be used on retail products, you will also need a retail barcode on the product.
 15

 - Barcodes can be created with many different encoding formats.